 I've seen the future, and it's virtual.
 Back in June, I directed my first virtual production in Nashville, and since then, I've taken a deep, subterranean dive into everything the technology has to offer.
 Needless to say, I couldn't be more excited about this new approach to filmmaking and content creation.

 My agency, (add)ventures, breaks it down well: "Virtual video production (VP) combines traditional filming techniques with virtual environments to help create immersive video experiences that bring storytelling to new heights.
 By leveraging technology throughout the entire production life cycle, VP helps enhance how we create content."

 The latest industry buzz term is ICVFX (In-Camera VFX).
-Rather than shooting on a traditional green screen and composite backgrounds in post, we are able to film our talent in front of this virtual background.
-Not only does this help actors do their job, but it also means the creative team can see the final results right on set.
+Rather than shooting on a traditional green screen and compositing a background in post, we're able to film our talent in front of an interactive virtual background and composite our image in-camera.
+Not only does this help actors feel more immersed in their roles, but it also means the creative team can see the final results right on set.